Estimate Time7 min

 • Reinstallation penalties and deposits: The utility company could charge you a reconnection fee to restart the service.
 It could also ask you to put down a security deposit in case you can't pay bills again.

 • Collections: If you never pay back your bills, the utility company could send the debt to a collections agency.
 The collections agency will contact you repeatedly for payment and could add additional fees to your bill.
-Be sure to watch out for scammers posing as debt collectors, who may call at odd hours, pressure you to pay by money transfer or prepaid card, or threaten to tell your friends and family.2
+Be sure to watch out for scammers posing as debt collectors, who may ask you for personal financial information, refuse to give you their phone number, or threaten criminal charges against you.2

 • Credit score damage: Once your bills go to collections, the utility company could report the issue to credit rating agencies.
 Your credit score could go down and make it harder for you to qualify for loans, credit cards, and other services in the future.